RichTGale/pi-stuff/README.md

 </li>
   <li>
 A lot is my own stuff. <br /><br />
-You can try this for raspberry pi 5 but I wouldn't install retropi with some of the other stuff:
+You can try this for raspberry pi 5 but I wouldn't install retropi with some of the other stuff.
+The script asks what you want to install...:

 ```
 cd rpi5 ; chmod +x rpi5-setup.sh ; ./rpi5-setup.sh